aarcThom/personalNotes/data_science_ML/01_Git_setup.md

   AddKeysToAgent yes
 ```

 Save the file and close.
 And there we have it!
-You will only have to enter your password once per shell session when working with Git.
+You will only have to enter your password once per shell session when working with Git!